manuel139/three-seed/README.md

 ## Building the project for the web
 Once you are happy with your project you'll be sure to want to show it off.
 Running `npm run build` in terminal will bundle your project into the folder `./build/`.
+You can upload this directory to a web server.
+For more complex results read [this guide](https://webpack.js.org/guides/production/).